-Layout Builder is a new tool for building Drupal 8 entity layouts, which has recently been gaining popularity.
-In spite of the fact that it is still an experimental tool, drupal developers use it more and more for building layouts.
+Layout Builder is a new tool for building Drupal entity layouts.
+Drupal developers use it more and more for building layouts.

 The Layout Builder module has been included in Drupal Core starting with version 8.5 and it still undergoes significant changes and metamorphoses; however, its basic functionality remains unchanged — it helps developers to easily and conveniently build page layouts using a UI, and what is more, it enables embedding and linking any elements in a layout — fields, views, menus and forms.

 Installing and setting up the Layout Builder module

 As we mentioned earlier, the Layout Builder module has been available in Drupal Core since version 8.5, which means that all you have to do is install it.

 You don't have to do any additional configuration and you can start using it immediately, which you will see in the next step.

 As of now (March 2019) the latest stable branch of Drupal is 8.6.13, and this is the version we are going to use for all our examples.

 Launching Layout Builder